jevaunD/hidden_data_collection_detector/README.md

 ## 🎬 Prefer a Quick Visual Walkthrough?

-If you've read about half of this and are thinking *"that's a lot of words"* — honestly, same.
+If you've read about half of this and are thinking *"that's a lot of words"*, honestly, same.
 Here's a short video that walks through the whole setup process:

 ▶️ [Watch the Installation Walkthrough](https://www.youtube.com/watch?v=QUCAMNFrb2k)